centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 kube-system   kube-proxy              3         3         3       3            3           kubernetes.io/os=linux          624d
 ```

-The resulting output in Centreon could look like:
+Then the resulting output in Centreon could look like:

 ```text
 Daemonset 'kube-flannel-ds-amd64' Pods Desired: 3, Current: 3, Available: 3, Up-to-date: 3, Ready: 3, Misscheduled: 0
 Daemonset 'kube-proxy' Pods Desired: 3, Current: 3, Available: 3, Up-to-date: 3, Ready: 3, Misscheduled: 0
 ```

-If the service collects metrics of several DaemonSets (depending on the
+If the service collects metrics for several DaemonSets (depending on the
-chosen scenario), DaemonSet's name will be appended to the metric name:
+chosen scenario), the DaemonSet's name will be appended to the metric's name:

 | Metric                                    |
 |-------------------------------------------|